whiskishivers/wxbot/README.md

 ## Features
-- The bot is configured to post alerts with severity of **unknown, moderate, severe, or extreme**.
+- The bot posts alerts with **unknown, moderate, severe, or extreme** severity.
 Other alerts are ignored.
-- Alerts are queried at a 5-minute interval.
-The interval is shortened to 1 minute when any alert has **extreme** severity and **immediate** urgency.
+- Alert checks run every 5 minutes.
+When **immediate** alerts are found with **extreme** severity, the interval drops to 1 minute.
 - Alerts with **immediate** urgency include the full description.
-Other alerts will include the shortened headline and affected zone names.
+Other alerts will include the NWS headline and a list of affected zones.

 ## Commands
 `/wx force` - Unpause and immediately check for alerts

-`/wx pause` - Stop or start alert checks.
+`/wx pause` - Toggle suspension of alert checks.
 The bot will appear idle or online to reflect this state.

-`/wx purge` - Delete all posted messages and clear message cache.
-Note: This is sluggish due to API rate limiting
+`/wx purge` - Delete all alert messages and clear message cache.

 `/wx prune` - Toggle between editing or deleting inactive alert messages (Default: edit)

 `/wx status` - Display parameters and API stats

-`/wx subscribe` - Tells the bot where to post.
+`/wx subscribe` - Set the alert channel.
 Use it in the channel you want alerts in

 `/wx set area` - Set the area(s) from which alerts should be posted.
 See examples below

+`/wx set point` - Provide a GPS coordinate.
+Alerts from the matching zone will be posted

 `/wx set zone` - Set the zone(s) from which alerts should be posted.
 See examples below